Garmelon/Arbeitszeitdokumentationsgenerator/kit_timesheet.md

   Whether the template should try to validate the data you entered (check if values look wrong, if you worked on a holiday, ...).
 If you turn this off, you can do funky things like work a negative amount of time or on Sundays.
+- `sort` (default: `true`):
+  Whether the template should sort sort all entries in chronological order.
+If you turn this off, entries are kept in their original order.
 - `year`:
   The year this time sheet is being generated for.
 - `month`: